-All employees and students of the CUNY Graduate School of Public Health and Health Policy are required to carry a CUNY Graduate School of Public Health and Health Policy identification (ID) card with a current validation sticker in order to gain access to the building.
+All employees and students of the CUNY Graduate School of Public Health and Health Policy are required to carry a CUNY Graduate School of Public Health and Health Policy identification (ID) card in order to gain access to CUNY Graduate School of Public Health and Health Policy floors.
 CUNY policy requires members of the college community to show their identification cards when requested to do so by public safety officers or other officials of the college.
 All students enrolled at the School of Public Health will be issued an identification card that may be used for entry to the various CUNY libraries.
-Students may be asked to show the card when entering the School of Public Health or other CUNY buildings.
+Students may be asked to show the card when entering the building, School of Public Health floors or other CUNY buildings.
 Students must show proof of payment before a card will be issued.
 Anyone who has lost their ID card will be issued a duplicate upon payment of a \$10 fee.
 Submit payment in the Bursar's Office.